Skip to main content

 The hand is the AmazingHand from Pollen Robotics.
 It has 4 fingers and 8 Feetech SCS0009 servos, two per finger.

 We put four Pololu FSR #2728 sensors on the fingertips.
-Each one sits in a 22kΩ voltage divider read by an ESP32-S3, which samples its 12-bit ADC and streams force values over USB serial.
-We built the board on a solderable breadboard with decoupling caps near the ADC, vertical headers for the FSR leads, and some status LEDs, all in a 3D-printed enclosure on the back of the hand.
+Each one sits in a 48kΩ voltage divider read by the ESP32-S3’s 12-bit ADC.
+The firmware samples all four channels at 100 Hz, converts the raw counts to force with the per-sensor calibration below, and streams a timestamped CSV line over USB at 115200 baud.
+The board is a protoboard with vertical headers for the FSR leads, and some status LEDs, all in a 3D-printed enclosure on the back of the hand.
+Power comes from a 2S LiPo (7.4 V) stepped down to 5 V by a buck converter.

 FSR fingertip with live force readout over serial